rocketbot-cl/PivotTableExcel/README.md

 List all available table fields

 8. Change pivot table data
-Change data range of Pivot Table
+Change the source data range of a pivot table

 9. List Filter Items
 Return all items from filter